cantalejo84/file-reader/README.md

 ##  Performance considerations

-This tool is robust and resilient, the goal is optimize memory and cpu.
-It has been designed to work with very large input data, for this reason, unfortunately the processing time is penalized.
+This tool is robust and resilient, the goal is optimize memory and cpu, for this, i try to store the minimum possible data in memory, in order to avoid memory overflow.
+It has been designed to work with very large input data, for this reason, unfortunately the processing time is penalized.<br/>

+Enjoy! and Happy coding :-)